eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 3. Listening messages from the *Agent* and calling the associated callback if it exists (a topic callback or a status callback).

-The ``_until_data`` suffix function version will perform these actions during a ``timeout`` duration or until one subscription data, request or reply is received.
+The ``_until_data`` suffix function version will perform these actions during a ``timeout`` duration or until a subscription data, request or reply is received.
 The function will return ``true`` if one subscription data, request or reply is received, ``false`` otherwise.

 :session: Session structure previously initialized.